 Ask the students’ permission to make the classroom a safe place to take chances.
 Ask if they agree to support one another as everyone is trying their best and dealing with their own issues.
 If asked from a place of compassion, my experience is that they will welcome the opportunity to be in an environment that is non-judgmental.
 Ideally, this would become part of the school culture practiced by all teachers, staff and students.

 When students get to know one another on an emotional and supportive level, they begin to see similarities between their own feelings and emotional needs and those of their classmates.
 This enables them to better identify with each other and have more empathy–a connection that significantly reduces any desire to cause misery or harm to another person.

-4. Foster a community of kindness – People who are nicer and do favors and good deeds for others without any expectation of reciprocity are typically happier and more successful.
+People who are nicer and do favors and good deeds for others without any expectation of reciprocity are typically happier and more successful.
 In addition, individuals who practice an attitude of gratitude on a regular basis are both more fulfilled and kinder to others.
 Research also indicates that helping others is an authentic way to experience more meaning and significance in life.
 It’s one of the fastest ways to reduce stress and anxiety.

 There are several, simple ways you can foster a community of kindness.
 You can initiate a practice of random acts of kindness in class, throughout the school, and in the broader community.
 Turn it into a project in which students perform good deeds, and then share how that made them feel–especially if they received any feedback from the recipients of their kindness.